Even amid a global economic downturn, there are still opportunities to woo new buyers.

 Making an appealing pitch

 While many people are cutting back on their spending habits, almost everyone is still buying necessities that keep them happy and healthy while at home.
-Unsurprisingly, food, and other household essentials have seen the greatest online growth.
+Unsurprisingly, food, and other household essentials have seen the greatest online sales growth.
 In fact, an eMarketer analysis of online grocery sales found a 183 percent increase in March 2020 compared to the year before.

 Certain companies may be facing the kinds of difficult conditions that prevent them from acquiring new customers, brands specializing in meal prep, beverages and other food-delivery essentials could find themselves in the perfect situation to scoop up market share and acquire new customers.
 Home-improvement brands have also seen major sales increases as people look for activities to stay productive while stuck at home.
 Video games have been moving in record numbers as well.